spapas/spapas.github.io/content/react-redux-tutorial.rst

 way to do it!
 Actually, probably my implementation is less-reusable from the others I will propose...

-In any case, instead of implementing ``NotificationContainer`` as a connected component we could have implemented it as a normal, non connected component that would receive two properties: the ``notification`` slice of state and an ``onHide`` function that would dispatch ``hideNotification``.
+In any case, instead of implementing ``NotificationContainer`` as a connected component we could have implemented it as a normal, non connected component that would receive two properties from its parent: the ``notification`` slice of state and an ``onHide`` function that would dispatch ``hideNotification``.
 Doing this would be very easy, just change ``App`` so that its ``mapDispatchToProps`` would also return the ``notification`` slice of